elixir-europe/rdmkit/pages/contribute/how_to_contribute.md

 This project is only possible with the many [community contributors](contributors).
 RDMkit is an open project where everyone can contribute to the site.

-If you wish to contribute, please remember the following for better consistency and efficiency:
+If you wish to contribute, please remember the following:

 * Follow our [style guide](style_guide).
 * Ensure your content respects copyright.
 Please follow our [Copyright guidelines](copyright).